 Configured on OpenWRT "Chaos Calmer" 15.05 via CLI + LuCI

-Please note: Golden Frog offers limited support for this platform due to many variables that can cause connection or performance issues.
+Please note: VyprVPN offers limited support for this platform due to many variables that can cause connection or performance issues.
 This firmware is open-source with many versions and a growing list of supported hardware.
 Setup instructions are provided as-is with no guarantee of functionality or performance.

 1.Connect as root to the router via SSH using the client of your choice.
 Terminal or PuTTY are popular options.
 Unless changed, the default gateway of the router will be 192.168.1.1.